 - e.
 The Executive Committee assists the Board in overseeing the Company's day-to-day operations of the Company.
 The Committee ensures agility in the management of the Company and in strategic decision-making, as well as compliance with the Company's governance policies, during the intervening period between Board meetings.
 Due to the monthly Board meetings during 2023, no meetings of the Executive Committee were held. - f.
-The Board Information Security and Cybersecurity Committee assists the Board in providing strategic direction and ensuring the establishment of a system of governance (processes, policies, controls and management) for the Company and its strategic business units on matters relating to information security and cybersecurity.
-In 2023, the AboitizPower Cyber Committee was composed of two non-executive directors and one independent director who also served as the chairman of the committee.
+The Board Cyber and Information Security Committee assists the Board in providing strategic direction and ensuring the establishment of a system of governance (processes, policies, controls and management) for the Company and its strategic business units on matters relating to information security and cybersecurity.
+In 2023, the AboitizPower Cyber Committee was composed of two non-executive director and one Independent director who also served as the chairman of the committee.